epfml/disco/README.md

-# DeAI - Decentralized Collaborative Machine Learning
+# Disco - Decentralized Collaborative Machine Learning

 Disco enables collaborative and privacy-preserving training of machine learning models.
 DeAI offers both decentralized and federated learning.
 Disco is easy-to-use mobile & web code.
 Disco supports both federated and distributed learning.
 The latest version of Disco is currently running on the following link, [directly in your browser](https://epfml.github.io/disco/), for mobile and desktop: